Kisheo/PHP-Image-Combiner/README.md

 ## Installation

 1. **Set Up XAMPP**: Ensure XAMPP is installed and running on your machine.
 The Apache server needs to be active.

+2. Enable the GD library in XAMPP:

+   - Locate php.ini: Find the php.ini file in your XAMPP installation.
+It's usually located in the php directory within your XAMPP installation folder.

+    - Enable GD extension: Open php.ini in a text editor and search for the following line:

+- ;extension=gd

+ - Remove the semicolon (;) at the beginning of the line to uncomment it:

+ - extension=gd

+- Restart Apache: After making this change, you need to restart the Apache server through the XAMPP control panel for the changes to take effect.

+  -  Open XAMPP Control Panel.
+  -  Stop Apache.
+  -  Start Apache again.
-2. **Clone Repository**: Clone this repository into your `htdocs` directory of XAMPP or the respective directory of your server setup. git clone https://github.com/Kisheo/PHP-Image-Combiner.git
+3. **Clone Repository**: Clone this repository into your `htdocs` directory of XAMPP or the respective directory of your server setup. git clone https://github.com/Kisheo/PHP-Image-Combiner.git
-3. **Configure Script**: Place your TrueType font file in the same directory as the script and update the `$font` variable in `imageprocessor.php` to match the name of your font file.
+4. **Configure Script**: Place your TrueType font file in the same directory as the script and update the `$font` variable in `imageprocessor.php` to match the name of your font file.

 ## Usage